Learn everything you need to know about trains, buses, metros, and more with our guide to public transport in the UK.

 The UK has a rich and proud history when it comes to train travel.
 This can be seen at the country’s impressive train stations, including London St Pancras International, Bristol Temple Meads, and Huddersfield.
 Generally, trains in the UK are clean, easy-to-understand, and relatively efficient.
-However, there are significant regional disparities in the level of service.
+The UK train network is split into different smaller franchises, which then have their own operators.
+This is confusing for both locals and visitors alike and causes significant regional disparities in levels of service, cleanliness, and price.

-Unfortunately, train travel in the UK is also fairly expensive, especially when you buy tickets on the day of travel.
+Unfortunately, train travel in the UK is fairly expensive, especially when you buy tickets on the day of travel.
+Prices do vary between operator, however, there is usually only one operator on each route which limits your scope of saving money this way.
 You can limit the expense by buying tickets ahead of time.
-There are several different regional operators in the UK, so ensure you get on the right train to avoid any unexpected charges by not having the correct ticket.
+But ensure you get on the right train for your ticket to avoid any unexpected charges by not having the correct ticket.
 For information on services and to buy tickets, visit the UK’s train passenger online service, National Rail.

 There are just three international train stations in Great Britain: London St Pancras, Ebbsfleet, and Ashford.
 From these stations, you can catch Eurostar services to several European destinations, including Paris and Brussels.
 Despite its name, international trains are not available from Stratford International in east London.
 On the island of Ireland, trains cross the border between Newry (in the North) and Dundalk (in the Republic).